xkiwilabs/DQN_Unity_Keras/README.md

 NOTE 2: I developed the code in early 2017 and should have posted it then…but there is never enough time in the day.
 Have fun!

 For more reading on DQN see:
-•	Playing Atari with Deep Reinforcement Learning: https://arxiv.org/abs/1312.5602
+  1. Playing Atari with Deep Reinforcement Learning: https://arxiv.org/abs/1312.5602

-•	Human-level Control Through Deep Reinforcement Learning:http://www.nature.com/nature/journal/v518/n7540/abs/nature14236.html?foxtrotcallback=true
+  2. Human-level Control Through Deep Reinforcement Learning: http://www.nature.com/nature/journal/v518/n7540/abs/nature14236.html?foxtrotcallback=true

-•	Multiagent cooperation and competition with deep reinforcement learning: http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0172395
+  3. Multiagent cooperation and competition with deep reinforcement learning: http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0172395